In receipt of tax credits

 The first graph shows the number of working families in receipt of tax credits (and their equivalents in previous years), expressed as a proportion of the total number of working-age households.

-The second graph shows, for the latest year, how this proportion varies by region.
+The second graph and map show, for the latest year, how the proportion varies by local authority.